jamesjtuckbc/ticket-template/README.md

 ## Usage

-Enter desired info and then clilk the "Copy" button.
+Enter desired info and then click the "Copy" button.
 Then paste your notes in the desired location

 ## License